These Chocolate Espresso Shortbread Cookies are buttery, crisp, loaded with dark chocolate and will give you a little extra pep in your step!

-- Add both sugars, espresso powder, salt, and vanilla extract, then beat until light and fluffy, about 2-3 minutes.
+- Add the granulated sugar, brown sugar, espresso powder, salt, and vanilla extract, then beat on medium speed until light and fluffy, about 2-3 minutes.

-- Add the flour and mix on low until just incorporated, then mix in chocolate.
+- Add the flour and mix on low speed until it's just barely incorporated, then mix in chocolate.
 Do not overmix.

 - Scrape the dough on to a large piece of plastic wrap and form it into a log about 3 inches in diameter.
 Wrap tightly, then chill for at least 2 hours.
-(The dough can be made up until this point and stored in the refrigerator for up to 5 days, or in the freezer for up to 2 months.)
+(Dough can be stored in the refrigerator for up to 5 days or in the freezer for up to 2 months.)

 - Preheat the oven to 325 degrees and line two sheet pans with parchment paper.